qiekub/ideas/Roadmap.md

 	- Thank-You
 	- List of links to other maps.
 - Add places from other maps. #import
-	- ❓ Has Mapbox experience with importing and managing datasets?
+	- ❓Has Mapbox experience with importing and managing datasets?
 	- Check for permissions.
 Am I alowed to just add them?
 - Advertisment
 	- The website could dynamically generate a DIN-A4 PDF for any place, to place in the places window.
 (With QR-Code and stuff)
 	- A link-image to put on the website of the places.
 	- A ways to embed the map on the websites.
-- ❓ How should I name the website?
+- ❓How should I name the website?
 	- The names QueerMap and OpenQueerMap are already taken.
 (QueerMap for something different.)
 	- Maybe: Change the domain from queermap.qiekub.com to map.qiekub.com.
 So any further projects can be found und qiekub.com.